infinyon/fluvio/DEVELOPER.md

 ##### Starting SPU

-After SC is started, you can start adding unmanaged (custom) SPUs.
+After SC process is started, you can begin adding unmanaged (custom) SPUs.

-For each SPU, first register the SPU.
-For example, the following registers a SPU with ID 5001 with public and private ports.
+For each SPU, first, register the SPU.
+For example, the following registers an SPU with ID 5001 with public and private ports.
-Normally, you only need to register a SPU once.
+Typically, you only need to register an SPU once.

 ```
 $ flvd cluster spu register --id 5001 --public-server 0.0.0.0:9010 --private-server  0.0.0.0:9011